Big companies leverage bots to handle tasks that used to be either done without help or weren’t possible at all before chatbots were introduced.

 Here are a few of the options available for creating your own chatbot:

 Drift helps you get rid of forms on your website and instead facilitates conversations with your customers.
 It’s a great tool to generate qualified leads for your business.
 No coding is required; you can deploy on the web and in mobile apps, there are terrific integrations into products you might already use (Slack, Hubspot, etc.), and pricing plans range from free to affordable paid plans that should fit the needs of most small and midsize businesses (there are plans that fit the needs of larger companies too).

 - Creates bots for Facebook Messenger, Slack, and Telegraph, as well as bots accessible via SMS and the web.

-- No coding required, but also offers access to advanced capabilities for developers
+- No coding is required, but it also offers access to advanced capabilities for developers.

 - Creates bots for Facebook Messenger and Telegram